aaroncj1/aaroncj/projects.markdown

 ## [My Portfolio Site][portfolio-site]

 This Site!
-This is my newest project.
 I wanted to have a site to showcase my resume and the projects I have worked on.
 This was created using Jekyll Framework and it is hosted on an nginx server.

 [mining-api]: https://github.com/aaroncj1/btcmininginfo
 [mining-api-pages]: https://aaroncj1.github.io/btcmininginfo/